-Since the Covid-19 pandemic began, some people have flocked outdoors.
+At the height of the pandemic, people began to search for new and inventive ways to spend time outdoors, which has only increased in the years since.
 They have been hiking, biking, camping, picnicking and spending time in fresh air, where they are less likely to contract the virus.
 Some of those people may realize other health benefits, like lower blood pressure and a stronger immune system.

 Forest bathing, which, in spite of its name, doesn’t mean swimming or bathing in a forest lake.
 It is a broad term for spending time in nature, often with a guide helping you take time to observe your surroundings using all five senses.
 A recent study found forest bathing to effectively improve the quality of life, especially for participants with hypertension or prehypertension.
 It can also reduce the heart rate and enhance biomarkers of immune system activity.